 As I mentioned in the articles “Respect” and “Time Dissipating Made Into an Art“, I will start this July publishing a series of articles under the category “The Art of Respecting Others“.

 Great thinkers express ideas.
 Grandiose, brilliant ideas.
 Each one sees in these ideas what one wants to find.
 If you search for a rock to throw, you will find it no matter where you search.
 The difference between the reader and the writer in these cases is that the writer presumably, occasionally, reads more (appropriate sources).
-If your unconscious mind looks for a stone to cast, it will find it wherever you search for it: the Bible, The Coran, Mein Kampf or… Mircea Eliade [en, wiki].
-But in some cases, the meaning of the original work is not intended for THAT kind of use that you might have figured out.
+If your unconscious mind looks for a stone to cast, it will find it wherever you search for it: the Bible, The Coran, Mein Kampf, or… Mircea Eliade [en, wiki].
+But in some cases, the original work’s meaning is not intended for THAT kind of use that you might have figured out.
 Anyway, that’s beyond some of the readers’ understanding – for more, read “The Tipping Point” [en, wiki] by Malcolm Gladwell.

-As I was finding the brilliance of surprising fine psychometric categories of time perception, beyond classic black-and-white chronemics [en, wiki], I was also discovering how easily people would be misled in interpreting the distinctions Mircea Eliade wrote about.
-But, as all problems can be solved only through a higher, superior level of intelligence than the one which generated it (Einstein), I will not get into technical explanations, but I will offer a content framework beyond Mircea Eliade’s message with these articles, as a paraphrase [en, wiki].
+As I was finding the brilliance of surprising fine psychometric categories of time perception beyond classic black-and-white chronemics [en, wiki], I was also discovering how easily people would be misled in interpreting the distinctions Mircea Eliade wrote about.
+But, as all problems can be solved only through a higher, superior level of intelligence than the one which generated it (Einstein), I will not get into technical explanations.
+Still, I will offer a content framework beyond Mircea Eliade’s message with these articles as a paraphrase [en, wiki].

 If you have enjoyed this article, you may also find interesting the whole series of articles [en, blog]

 Copyright © Marcus Victor Grant 2010-present, all rights reserved.

 The materials on this blog are subject to this disclaimer.